David-OConnor/plascad/README.md

 - Utility features for specific applications
 - More robust editing features
 - Better handling of overlapping features
+- Automatic feature annotation for common things like tags and promoters.

 ## Calculations used